oemof/tespy/docs/building_blocks/networks.rst

-one variable while under-determinig another, typical reasons for a linear dependency are mostly bad starting values in combination with equations that require the **calculation of a temperature**, e.g. specifying a temperature at some point of the network with unkown pressure, or terminal temperature differences at heat exchangers, etc..
+one variable while under-determinig another, typical reasons for a linear dependency are mostly bad starting values in combination with equations that require the **calculation of a temperature**, e.g. specifying a temperature at some point of the network with unknown pressure, or terminal temperature differences at heat exchangers, etc..
 In this case, **the starting enthalpy ** **and pressure should be adjusted in a way, that the fluid's state is** **within the expected region (liquid, two-phase or vapor).** Especially, in